RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/rs_InterfaceByVector_type.md

 It should be noted that
   1) GRP1 to GRP2 is slightly different than GRP2 to GRP1
   2) before using the vector, we use the nearby_atom_cut to select nearby atoms as well.
+  3) this selector only functions on PROTEIN ResidueTypes (without checks).
+Use selectors that do not include non-PROTEIN-type residues (ligands, glycans, etc).

 ```xml
 <InterfaceByVector name="(&string;)" cb_dist_cut="(11.0 &real;)"